gamlieldor/customers/README.md

 # Customers
-POC of customers app with REST API and Python flask microservices
+POC of Python SAAS app with microservices in Flask and AWS as the server.